 It is a consequence of the sorting by y that the order of the x's is scrambled.
 For large Ns, the scrambling is normally quite good.
-Data mining/overfitting is a big problem in economics $^5$ - it is too easy to confirm economic theories; see Paldam (2020).
+Data mining/overfitting is a big problem in economics - it is too easy to confirm economic theories; see Paldam (2020).
 Kernel regressions are (almost) mining-proof.

-The only variable to be fitted is bw the bandwidth, and the estimate changes in a predictable way, when bw varies.
+The only variable to be fitted is bw the bandwidth, and the estimate changes in a predictable way when bw varies.
 If the bw is too small the kernel curve becomes wobbly, so that it moves in ways that are sensitive to minor changes in the bw.
 If the bw is too large the curve becomes too linear and eventually horizontal at the average of the explained variable.
-However, there is normally a fair range of bandwidths where the kernel tells the same (interesting) story.
-The stata program used points to this range.
+However, there is normally a fair range of bandwidths where kernel tells the same (interesting) story.
+The stata program used gives a fine first estimate of this bandwidth.